-This revised Project Description is provided as part of the Revised Application for February 2018 request to amend the Site Certification (Revised Application) Agreement for the reconfigured Desert Claim Wind Power Project (the Project).
-The Project is a In 2009, EFSEC recommended approval, and in 2010, the Governor of Washington executed a Site Certification Agreement authorizing construction and operation of a renewable wind energy generation facility that will consist of up to 95 wind turbines and have a nameplate capacity of up to 190 megawatts (MW).
-The Project will be located in unincorporated Kittitas County, approximately 8 miles northwest of Ellensburg, Washington (Figure 1).
+This revised Project Description is provided as part of the February 2018 request to amend the Site Certification Agreement for the Desert Claim Wind Power Project (the Project).
+In 2009, EFSEC recommended approval, and in 2010, the Governor of Washington executed a Site Certification Agreement authorizing construction and operation of a renewable wind energy generation facility located in unincorporated Kittitas County, approximately 8 miles northwest of Ellensburg, Washington (Figure 1).